 Network events affecting service for a UE (with a particular USIM): an alarm for failure of network infrastructure (e.g. UPF, PGW, etc.) affecting UEs in a particular area

+NOTE2: The radio parameters given above are not to be considered for inclusion in normative stage 1 specification.
+They are listed here solely to provide an understanding of the kinds of parameters that are of interest to DSOs.

 x.1.2 Pre-conditions

 A DSO “U” has a service contract with a MNO “T” to provide telecommunication service to U’s substations.
 U has shared parameters for monitoring and alarms with T in advance from a standard set of them grouped in a SNMP MIB or any similar standard artifact offering the needed functionality,and established standard communication interfaces (e.g. APIs) that allow secure and highly available exchange of management data between T and U. The parameters and the communication interface must be standard for all MNOs and DSOs be able to receive a consistent service in the different world regions indepently of the service provider.